 Revaluation - important things you should know

-All properties in the Grey District will be revalued later this year.
-People can expect to receive the revaluation notice for their property from around mid December.
+All properties in the Grey District are being revalued this year.
+People can expect to receive the revaluation notice for their property in December.
 We have contracted QV New Zealand, our valuation service provider, to carry out the revaluations.

 We know that there will be a lot of interest in this process and the results, so here are some of the key things you need to know about revaluation.